 CampMinder is exploring a solution for camps looking for a group event or rental tool.
 If you’re interested in learning more, complete this form.

-Facing Challenges Together
+Responding to COVID-19 and Facing Challenges Together

 Our industry never expected such an all-encompassing challenge, but we are not surprised by the kindness, creativity, and support for each other that you all have exhibited during the last few months.
 In his most recent letter to the camp community, our CEO Dan Konigsberg acknowledged that these statistics are sobering, but he also wrote that even as camps have had to make heartbreaking choices, we’ve been inspired by the empathy on display as these decisions have been made.